TempleOkosun/DocEyes/README.md

 <h2> Measuring Success </h2>
 <ul>
     <li> A user should be able to see list of files being monitored </li>
-    <li> Modification should be detected with 5secs and user alerted. </li>
+    <li> Modification should be detected within 5secs and user alerted. </li>
     <li> User should be able to take action.
 Accept modification or restore from ipfs.</li>
 </ul>
 <hr>